MicrosoftDocs/Devices-docs/surface/microsoft-in-region-same-unit-repair.md

 - Windows 11
 ---

-# Microsoft In Region Same Unit Repair
+# Microsoft in region same unit repair

 Microsoft can repair many commercial Surface devices via in-region repair facilities.
-If the product is eligible for mail-in repair services, you can ship the device to Microsoft to be repaired and returned to you.
-For details, see [How to prepare your Surface for Service](https://support.microsoft.com/surface/how-to-prepare-your-surface-for-service-e6fe1f6a-c516-0cd5-5a96-0377d82e7fc5).
-Once your device is received at a Microsoft in-region repair facility, it will undergo diagnostic tests to determine the appropriate repairs.
-If no issue is found, Microsoft will return your device to you un-repaired.
+If eligible for mail-in repair services, you can ship the device to Microsoft for repair and return.
+Once your device is received, it will undergo diagnostic tests to determine any appropriate repairs.
+(If no issues are found, Microsoft will return your device to you un-repaired).
-After your device has been repaired, Microsoft will ship your device back to your requested shipping address.
-The average turnaround time for in-region repair is 6-12 calendar days.
-Times may vary based on location and part availability.

-This process, known as "Same Unit Repair," is currently offered in select countries for the following devices:
+Upon successful repair, Microsoft will return your device to your specified shipping address.
+Average turnaround time ranges from 6-12 calendar days, and may vary depending on your location and supply chain availability.
+This process, known as "Same Unit Repair," is offered for the following devices in the countries listed below.

 - Surface Laptop 3 – 13" and 15"
 - Surface Laptop 4 – 13" and 15"